-Please note – Lactose Free milk or other lactose free food products may still contain dairy.
-Be sure to read ingredients list carefully.
+Please note – Lactose-Free milk or other lactose-free food products may still contain dairy.
+Be sure to read the ingredients list carefully.

 You may not have to avoid dairy 100% forever.
 Your naturopath will advise you on whether dairy can be introduced at a later date, and what to look for to get the best quality.